Where to Ski in December

 Niseko - ideal weather and peaceful slopes

-For most, skiing in Japan is a once or maybe twice in a lifetime experience.
-With this in mind, you'll want to get the timing right.
-Early December is the perfect time to visit Niseko and find good snow, but without the (possibly intimidating) deepest powder, and if you're looking to save money and visit in a quieter period.
-You'll be greeted by mild weather and clearer skies, making the picturesque backdrop of Mt.
+For most, skiing in Japan is a once-in-a-lifetime experience, so you'll want to get the timing right.
+Early December is an excellent time to visit Niseko if you're looking to save money and experience it in a quieter period.
+You'll find good snow, and although the powder doesn't reach its deepest until January to February, there's still plenty to carve through.
+The weather is a little milder, with clearer skies, making the picturesque backdrop of Mt.
 Yotei even more visible and the skiing extremely pleasant.
 (If Niseko's renowned powder is what you're on the hunt for, we would recommend waiting until the colder months of January and February.)

 If lessons are top of your priority list, you'll have no trouble getting one at a time which suits you, with the resort being particularly quiet at this period in the season.
 Additionally, a peaceful resort also results in you being able to enjoy fresh tracks with fewer people.